-My primary research interests involve the epidemiology of hospital-acquired infections, particularly surgical site infection, and the use of administrative and claims data to study surgical complications.
-I am interested in identifying operation-specific risk factors and developing risk prediction models for surgical site infections after specific procedures (particularly spine and breast cancer surgery).
-My other active area of research involves the development of methods for electronic and claims data-based surveillance to determine the incidence and outcomes of surgical site and other hospital-acquired infections.
-I am very interested in determining outcomes of hospital-acquired infections from both the societal and patient perspective, including economic costs and impact on quality of life.
+Dr. Olsen’s primary research interests involve the epidemiology of hospital-acquired infections, particularly surgical site infection, and the use of administrative and claims data to study surgical complications.
+She is interested in identifying operation-specific risk factors and developing risk prediction models for surgical site infections after specific procedures (particularly spine and breast cancer surgery).
+Her other active area of research involves the development of methods for electronic and claims data-based surveillance to determine the incidence and outcomes of surgical site and other hospital-acquired infections.
+She is very interested in determining outcomes of hospital-acquired infections from both the societal and patient perspective, including economic costs and impact on quality of life.

 - B.S., Medical Microbiology, Southern Illinois University, Carbondale, IL (1976) High honors

 - PhD – Microbiology, University of Pennsylvania, Philadelphia, PA (1986) Thesis title: Differential Effects of Avian Myeloblastosis Virus Infection on Immature Cells of the Granulocyte and Macrophage Lineages

 - MPH, Joint concentration in Biostatistics and Epidemiology, Saint Louis University, Saint Louis, MO (2001)

 - Diplomate of the American Board of Medical Microbiology